garethbrickman/programming-challenges/Advent_of_Code_2020/README.md

 ## More about Advent of Code

-To learn more about the concept, see this link : https://adventofcode.com/2020/about
+To learn more about the concept, see the [About](https://adventofcode.com/2020/about)

 ### Credits